 Borrowings outstanding as of December 31, 2023 and December 31, 2022 are disclosed as payable for committed facility on the Statements of Financial Position.
 Interest paid by the Fund in relation to the borrowings are disclosed as part of interest expense on the Statements of Comprehensive Income.

-The Fund's borrowing activity under the agreement for the years ended December 31, 2023 and December 31, 2022 were as follows (amounts in thousands†):
+The Fund's borrowing activity under the agreement for the year ended December 31, 2023 and for the period from March 10, 2022 (commencement of operations) to December 31, 2022 were as follows (amounts in thousands†):